dsrw/enu/docs/book/intro/controls.md

 Drop a block or robot with the left mouse button/controller trigger, remove it with the right.
 Adjoining blocks will be combined into a single structure.
-With the mouse captured, building works more or less like MineCraft.
+With the mouse captured, building works more or less like Minecraft.
 Release the mouse by pressing ESC to draw blocks using the mouse cursor.

 Code by switching to the code tool by left clicking/triggering on an object or